 The diaries also give extremely valuable indications on the delicate issue of the “worker priests” that Roncalli encountered as he was beginning his diplomatic service in France.
 That experience originated in the generous desire of several priests and bishops, including the Archbishop of Paris, Cardinal Emanuel Suhard, to address in a new way the evangelization of the working class world, which had steadily distanced itself from the Church.
 As soon as he arrived in Paris — although, due to his education and sensitivity, he felt these new forms of ministry somewhat foreign to him — Roncalli spoke of his admiration for this experience: “There are 12 priests who have become genuine workers in order to draw near to the working-class environment; I admire, encourage and bless them” (11 April 1946).
 Soon, however, several priests became involved in industrial disputes, strikes and demonstrations that had strong ideological undertones.
 As they had to be at the factory at dawn, they could not always celebrate Mass, respect the Eucharistic fast or pray the Breviary.
 Often they adapted their behaviour, dress and language, to models far removed from traditional priests.
 Several lived alone in small apartments and were not faithful to their vow of celibacy.

 As a Nuncio, Roncalli increasingly shared the perplexities and criticism coming from Rome: “More than ever, the ‘worker priests’ seem to contradict the priestly spirit.
 Now the Holy See shall provide proper norms” (28 June 1951).

 St. Peter’s Square

-During an audience on 17 December with Cardinal Angelo Amato, Prefect of the Congregation for ...
+On Tuesday, 3 February, Pope Francis received Cardinal Angelo Amato, SDB, Prefect of the Congregation ...